https://www.pinterest.com/ 300k Followers 100k Followers

 Renaissance festivals recreate the atmosphere of the 15th-17th century, though most faire-goers interpret "renaissance" loosely to include medieval, fantasy, and various historical-adjacent aesthetics.
 The result is a colorful mix of wenches and knights, fairies and pirates, nobles and peasants: all enjoying turkey legs and jousting together.

-This comprehensive guide covers everything from understanding different participation levels to assembling complete costumes, from essential accessories to practical considerations for spending a day at the faire.
+This guide covers everything from understanding different participation levels to assembling complete costumes, from essential accessories to practical considerations for spending a day at the faire.
 Whether you're a first-timer or a seasoned faire-goer looking to upgrade your look, you'll find useful guidance here.

 What You'll Learn